emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 - `hott/1-paths.md` - We require basic path algebra.
 - `hott/2-contractible.md` - We require the notion of contractible types and their data.
-- `hott/total-space.md` — We rely on `contractible-fibers-projection-equiv` and
+- `hott/total-space.md` — We rely on `is-equiv-projection-contractible-fibers`
-  `total-space-projection` in the proof of Theorem 5.5.
+  and `total-space-projection` in the proof of Theorem 5.5.
 - `3-simplicial-type-theory.md` — We rely on definitions of simplicies and their subshapes.
 - `4-extension-types.md` — We use the fubini theorem and extension